telerik/maui-docs/knowledge-base/listview-cross-orientation-nesting.md

     ```

 2. Create the needed business objects.
-For this example, we'll be using a hierarchical object structure, where a parent `KanbanItem` type holds a collection of `KanbanSubItem` children:
+For this example, you'll be using a hierarchical object structure, where a parent `KanbanItem` type holds a collection of `KanbanSubItem` children:

     ```C#
     using System.Collections.ObjectModel;